edelgrace/blog/content/post/2017-06-02-book-blogger-hop-17.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"></a>

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
-This week&#8217;s question is&#8230;
+This week's question is&#8230;

 > Do your bookshelves have books ONLY or do you also have bookish items on the shelves?

 I have books, bookish items, and non-bookish items on my shelves.
 Actually my shelves are in a pretty sorry state.
-There is a lot of clutter on them and they&#8217;re usually my go to place to put things when I have no idea where to put them.
-If I wasn&#8217;t ashamed I would post a picture of my shelves but no one needs to see that!
+There is a lot of clutter on them and they're usually my go to place to put things when I have no idea where to put them.
+If I wasn't ashamed I would post a picture of my shelves but no one needs to see that!

 Ideally, my shelves would only contain books.
-I&#8217;m not quite so sure about bookish things.
+I'm not quite so sure about bookish things.
 I guess a handful of bookmarks would be appropriate on shelves.
 I want to cut down on my figurines and memorabilia so I am hesitating on putting book related objects like those on my shelves.